ricardohsmello/ricas-financas-origin/README.md

 ```
 ![Docker ps](https://imagizer.imageshack.com/img924/7782/vdFv2E.png)

-As you can see above, we started two containers:
+As you can see above, we started postgres database and pgadmin
- - Postgres database
+ - ricas-financas-postgres
- - Pgadmin
+ - ricas-financas_pgadmin

 Navigate until ricas-financas-backend root and run:
 ```